GenericUsername255/HackerRank-Input/README.md

 ## Small Python script to help with HackerRank inputs

 Just paste the Sample Input into the input.txt file and call input() in HackerRank.py.
 Repeat for all the input lines.
+Write your code in HackerRank.py.

 ## Why i made this